-Amazon union vote: here’s the latest on the results for workers to unionize
+Amazon union vote: Here’s the latest on the results for Alabama workers

-It’s been 11 days since Amazon workers in the Bessemer, Alabama fulfillment facility cast their votes on whether to unionize.
+It’s been 11 days since Amazon workers in the Bessemer, Alabama, fulfillment facility cast their votes on whether to unionize.
 With the caveat that votes are still being counted, it is now becoming clearer whether the vote to unionize will succeed, and potentially send shockwaves through the retail and e-commerce industries.
 Unfortunately for those supporting unionization, it looks like the effort may fail.
-Here’s what you need to know:
+Here’s what you need to know as of Friday:

-- A total of 3,215 ballots were cast: only workers at the Bessemer, Alabama fulfillment facility could take part in the vote.
+- A total of 3,215 ballots were cast: only workers at the Bessemer, Alabama, fulfillment facility could take part in the vote.

 - Ballots began being counted on March 30: The ballots are being tallied by the National Labor Relations Board (NLRB).
 Though voting ended on March 29, the vote was not a one-day affair.
 Mail-in voting had been going on since February.